-Equipment purchases shall be supported by invoices, photos of equipment, equipment inventory log, procurement audit trail or sole source justification requests, proof of payment to the vendor/supplier, and Equipment Purchase Authorization Form signed by GMD conveying specific written approval to purchase equipment. and proof of payment to the vendor/supplier.
+Equipment purchases shall be supported by invoices, photos of equipment, equipment inventory log, procurement audit trail or sole source justification requests, proof of payment to the vendor/supplier, and Equipment Purchase Authorization Form signed by GMD conveying specific written approval to purchase equipment, and proof of payment to the vendor/supplier.
+The subrecipient is required to track all equipment purchases and to be able to produce an inventory list upon request by GMD.
+The subrecipient must follow 2 C.F.R. § 200.313 and 2 C.F.R. § 200.439.